furusystems/Aishiteru/README.md

 OpenFL gamedev tools.

 These are tools originally written in AIR/AS3 built expressly for our OpenFL game engine, which renders exclusively using graphics.drawTiles and graphics.drawTriangles.
-The goal is to switch this renderer out for an OpenGLView based one.

 They include